ufo-github/ponyfoo/posts/2013-11-28_get-between-the-covers-of-build-first.md

 You are probably going to **need a build process** at some point, regardless.
 Even if you argue your way out of automated, one step deployments, you are still going to need to do simply things such as bundling and minifying your static assets, or more advanced stuff like _cache busting_, appending hashes to your filenames (e.g: `/js/ad161513.all.js`) so that you can set far-future `Expires` headers.

-Aren't you just tired of adding icons to that spritesheet and updating the relevant CSS all by yourself?
+> Aren't you just tired of adding icons to that spritesheet and updating the relevant CSS all by yourself?
 You [should automate those things!](/2013/10/16/spritesheets-grunt-and-you "Spritesheets, Grunt, and You")

+The other side to _Build First_ is actually building out the application.
+Not everything is in the process, obviously.
+A modular architecture with good separation of concerns is also key in keeping your code testable, and **easily understandable** across your team.
+Together, we'll explore different frameworks that can help us build a cleanly structured application, while staying away from _tightly coupled_, jQuery-intensive code.

+// MODULARITY, DI, PM
+// ASYNC
+// FN JS

 ### Reference Links